myriadrf/lc-configs/README.md

 * Band and EARFCN
 * rxant
-* refclkif not using an external frequency reference, e.g. GPSDO
+* refclk if not using an external frequency reference, e.g. GPSDO